terrimporter/SCVURL_rbcL_metabarcode_pipeline/README.md

 ## Acknowledgements

-I would like to acknowedge funding from the Canadian government through the Genomics Research and Development Initiative (GRDI) EcoBiomics project.
+I would like to acknowedge funding from the Canadian government through the Genomics Research and Development Initiative (GRDI), Metagenomics-Based Ecosystem Biomonitoring (Ecobiomics) project.

 Last updated: January 14, 2020